-The reader is referred to Appendix B for a list of all past regulatory activity for species in the FMP.
+The reader is referred to Appendix B for a list of all past regulatory activity for species in the Snapper Grouper FMP.
+Past regulatory activity affecting the Dolphin Wahoo FMP and Golden Crab FMP are listed below.

 Present Actions

 Actions Affecting the Snapper Grouper Fishery